 Keep this simple method on file for a fast-and-easy filled coffee cake at any time of the year.
 Simply omit the colored sugar or perhaps use different colors.
 You also can substitute canned pie filling for the cream cheese filling used here.
 If you cannot picture the procedure, take a look at these step-by-step photos for making a king cake.
 It really is that easy.

-- raisins (soaked in hot water for 15 minutes, drained and patted dry on paper towels)
+1/4 cup raisins, soaked in hot water for 15 minutes, drained and patted dry on paper towels

 Make the Filling